The Founder Tax: The cost of founder-dependent revenue

 Step What happens Why it matters

-Run the weekly deal review Review stage compliance, exit criteria, next steps, deal ownership, deal aging, and stale-deal risk weekly Enforces the system
+Run the weekly deal review Review stage compliance, exit criteria, next steps, deal ownership, deal aging, and stale-deal risk every week Turns standards into weekly discipline

-Reinforce deal execution Review follow-up quality, proof use, objection handling, and scope risk inside deals Improves deal quality
+Reinforce deal execution Review follow-up quality, proof use, objection handling, and scope risk inside active deals Improves deal quality before deals stall or scope expands

-Find gaps and fix them Flag where reps bypass standards, where CRM hygiene slips, and where the process breaks Keeps adoption from slipping
+Find gaps and fix them Flag where reps bypass standards, where CRM hygiene slips, and where the process breaks Prevents drift and quiet process failure

-Improve the system Update rules, constraints, and reporting as reps, offers, and volume change Keeps system working as the org grows
+Improve the system Update rules, reporting, and support as reps, offers, and deal volume change Keeps the system working as the firm grows

 See what revenue governance looks like in practice.

-Meanwhile, the team used HubSpot mostly as a contact database rather than a sales system.
-The pipeline wasn’t set up to capture event contacts, assign ownership, enforce next steps, or keep the post-event window from going cold.
+Meanwhile, the team used HubSpot mostly as a contact database rather than a revenue system.
+The pipeline wasn’t built to capture event contacts, assign ownership, or enforce next steps before leads went cold.

 The fixes: